Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask how the captions are alike and different.

 - Ask and note what they think makes a good caption versus a fantastic caption.

-- Fill in notes of student responses on the Captioned Illustration! rubric chart.
-An example of a student response might be something like: "There is a bouquet of roses.
+- Fill in notes of student responses on the Captioned Illustration Rubric Chart worksheet.
+An example of a student response might be, "There is a bouquet of roses.
 It might be Valentine's Day because roses are traditionally given as a sign of affection."

-- Provide 3-5 pictures that everyone should be able to recognize from a sample nonfiction text that does not have captions.
+- Provide three to five pictures that everyone should be able to recognize from a sample nonfiction text that does not have captions.

 - Group students in pairs or threes.